Harvey Guillén on ‘What We Do in the Shadows’ Season 3 and Being ‘Brown, Round and Proud’

 We can say it until we’re blue in the face: representation does matter.
 When you see yourself on screen, you feel validated, you feel seen.
 And for so long, I didn’t see those family storylines.
 I didn’t see a brown, round and proud — as I like to call myself — kid on screen.

 Something that often goes unremarked upon in the show is that these characters are all pretty sexually fluid.
-What’s it like to work on a show that has it’s sort of that sense of quiet progressiveness in its representation of queer characters?
+What’s it like to work on a show that has that sense of quiet progressiveness in its representation of queer characters?

 It’s just part of their everyday life, or I guess after life.
 It’s normalized.
 Nandor and Laszlo go into a room together and finish each other off because they didn’t get to finish in the evening when they were with their respective partners.